 Currently, four (one-year) fellowship positions are available.
 To be eligible for fellowship, applicants must have successfully completed their residency training in general surgery in an accredited program in the United States or Canada, and have obtained qualifications to sit for the examination of the American Board of Surgery.
 Foreign applicants with equivalent qualifications may apply.

 Applicants must complete the online application form at the Society of Surgical Oncology website.
-Deadline for application and accompanying materials is Feb.
-20.

 Required materials include:

 - Three letters of recommendation (one letter being from the Director of the residency program)

 MD Anderson is located in Houston's Texas Medical Center which offers: